FriedbergLab/Epictope/README.md

 ```
 ## Installation

-Once dependencies have been installed, you will need to open R and install the `remotes` packages.
-This will allow you to install the `epictope` package from this Github repo.
+Once dependencies have been installed, you will need to install the `epictope` R package from this github repo.
+We can use the `remotes` package to do this.

 ```
 install.packages("remotes")
 remotes::install_github("henrichung/epitope_tag")
 ```
 ## Usage